Add these prompts to enforce SCRUM MCP usage.

 ## Session Startup (Do This First!)

-When starting a session, AUTOMATICALLY run:
+When starting a session, use the token-optimized context tool:

 ```

-scrum_status() # Check server status
+scrum_status() # Server status

-scrum_task_list() # See pending/active tasks
+scrum_task_list() # Tasks

 ```